 In the event an unhappy customer has pulled out all the stops and written a bunch of bad reviews across multiple sites, you need to take your reputation management to the next level.

-That could entail creating new pages on your site based on similar keywords, publishing your customer policy online, and other long-term projects.
+That could entail creating new pages on your site based on similar but different keywords, publishing your customer policy online, and other long-term projects.
+To find those keywords, you should invest in doing some keyword research to ensure that you're targeting the most important keywords to your industry.

 The goal is to push those negative reviews out of the search results whenever someone looks for “[your company] reviews.”
 Instead, when someone looks for that keyword, they’ll find positive, helpful information that encourages them to become a customer.